I'm a human being, before I'm a therapist.

 I was first introduced to counselling and holistic therapy in my early twenties, through part-time adult learning courses.
 I initially qualified as a massage therapist in 2014.
-Later, after a few months in Palestine where I was a first-hand witness to colonial violence, I did some soul searching and decided I wanted to support people to have deeper conversations.
+Later, after a few months in Palestine where I was a first-hand witness to colonial violence, I did some soul searching and decided I wanted to support people to have deeper, transformational conversations.
 My intention was to bring more healing and harmony to the world.

 As soon as I returned home, I began studying integrative counselling at university.
-Before continuing my training, I attended a long-term retreat at a Zen monastery.
+Before continuing further training, I attended a long-term retreat at a Zen monastery.
 I then went on to train in psycho-spiritual counselling and eco-therapy, and I also became a mindfulness teacher and consultant.

 Some of the work that has been most challenging for me has been working with LGBTQ+ people online around the world.
-This experience deepens my humility in respect to the limitations and the gifts of person-centred counselling for people whose identities are marginalised.
+This experience deepens my humility in respect to the limitations and the gifts of Person Centred counselling for people whose identities are marginalised.
 Working with neurodivergent clients has been where I have grown the most as a therapist, learning to accommodate different needs, and this led me to my own late diagnoses, and growing my awareness in neuro-affirming therapy.

 Working alongside big therapy partners, and small local projects, I opened my private practice in 2021.
 I moved very quickly into full time private practice working primarily with LGBTQ+ and neurodivergent people.
 I offer an inclusive sliding scale because I'm deeply familiar with the stresses and strains that finances can have on multiply-marginalised people.
 I recently trained as a supervisor and now supervise fellow therapists working in agencies and private practice, supporting good ethics and professional development.
+I also practise as a coach and group facilitator.

 I work online via end-to-end encrypted video calls, as well as face-to-face in central Brighton, and I offer outdoor sessions on the Sussex Downs.